 Shared and environment caches

-environments you create.
+each environment.
 The shared cache works well for basic use cases.

 Environment cache -- When you want to configure cache properties with values you